Spicy Brains Get Stuff Done

 What you’ll learn

-• Identify the most common procrastination triggers & which affect you
+• Identify which of the 4 most common procrastination triggers is actually running the show for you

 Learn directly from Becca